-12. Massage and Special Treatment Establishments
+Massage and Special Treatment Establishments Birmingham City Council Act 1990.

-- 12.1 The relevant legislation in this area is the Birmingham City Council Act 1990. - 12.2 Only a very small number of local authorities in the country have similar powers.
+- Only a very small number of local authorities in the country have similar powers.
 The legislation was originally aimed at controlling massage and various treatments which could carry a health and safety risk to the public, e.g. water borne disease and exposure to UV rays.
-The Act has led to a whole range of premises being included, from health and fitness centres to hairdressing salons. - 12.3 Anyone conducting an establishment for treatment by way of massage is required to be licensed; other forms of treatment also include Solaria, Therapeutic Spa Baths, Sauna, Turkish Baths, Aromatherapy massage and Herbal Baths. - 12.4 Each licensed premises is subject to an annual visit by a Licensing Enforcement Officer.
+The Act has led to a whole range of premises being included, from health and fitness centres to hairdressing salons. - Anyone conducting an establishment for treatment by way of massage is required to be licensed; other forms of treatment also include Solaria, Therapeutic Spa Baths, Sauna, Turkish Baths, Aromatherapy massage and Herbal Baths. - Each licensed premises is subject to an annual visit by a Licensing Enforcement Officer. - When considering applications for licences consultation is carried out with West Midlands Police.
+There are also statutory requirements placed on applicants to post notices on the premises giving passers-by opportunity to comment or object. - All licences are subject to a set of conditions which regulate the manner in which the premises must be operated.